 If you discover evidence of child identity theft, you should act quickly to:

 * Notify the credit reporting agencies that fraud has occurred on your child’s file and ask them to investigate.

 * Notify the business or financial institution that issued the credit or loan.
 Let them know the account was fraudulently opened in the name of your minor child.
 Ask them to investigate.

 * File a police report with your local law enforcement agency.

 * File a fraud report with the FTC online or by calling 877-438-4338.

-Ellen Sirull is senior manager of content at Experian Consumer Services, a division of Experian, the nationís largest credit bureau.
+Ellen Sirull is senior manager of content at Experian Consumer Services, a divisionof Experian, the nation’s largest credit bureau.
 She helps consumers learn about credit, personal finance and identity theft protection.